 Cotton, linen, and other absorbent fibers

-These are the most likely to show rings because they wick readily.
-They also hold onto minerals and detergent residue.
-On these fabrics, distilled water and thorough rinsing matter more than the cleaner brand.
+These fabrics are the quickest to show rings because they wick readily and hold onto residue.
+On a fabric sofa made from absorbent upholstery, distilled water and a complete rinse matter more than the brand of cleaner.

 Polyester and microfiber